 Save a Sister

-The Save a SisterTM initiative is a collaboration among Logan Health, North Valley Hospital and the Flathead City-County Health Department.
+The Save a SisterTM initiative is a collaboration between Logan Health and the Flathead City-County Health Department.
 Our mission is to lessen the impact of breast cancer in our community.

 The initiative's goals are to improve women's access to screening mammography, educate the community, and promote breast cancer awareness and prevention through outreach activities.
 Save a Sister also supports postoperative durable goods that often are not paid for by insurance.
 All funds stay in the local area.

 For more information about Save a Sister and available financial assistance, call (877) 399-0384.

 The women helped by this program are our neighbors, family members and friends.
 Since its inception in 2008, Save a Sister has provided more than 1,000 mammograms and ultrasounds for local women, as well as biopsies, lymphedema garments and nutrition classes.

 Read what local women have to say about the program: